The Man from Tallahassee: Production

 Exposé can be heard on the TV Locke watches in his apartment.

-During the last flashback, you can see Anthony Cooper serving a bottle of MacCutcheon 60 Whisky to Locke, the same type used by Mr. Widmore (Penelope's father) and Desmond, Charlie and Hurley in "Flashes Before Your Eyes", and Sayid in "He's Our You."
+During the last flashback, Anthony Cooper serves a bottle of MacCutcheon 60 whiskey to Locke, the same type used by Charles Widmore (Penelope's father) and Desmond, Charlie and Hurley in "Flashes Before Your Eyes", and Sayid in "He's Our You."

 For the scene where Locke is thrown out the window, the footage of Terry O'Quinn ended when Locke is behind a pillar.
 Afterwards it is a stunt double, who also crashed through a fake window.
 The aerial scene of Locke falling had the same double falling attached to a harness in front of a bluescreen.
 The submarine was mostly a prop made of painted styrofoam over a steel structure, but its interior was shot inside the SS-287 at the USS Arizona Memorial.

 Awards

 Terry O'Quinn submitted this episode for consideration for Outstanding Supporting Actor in a Drama Series for the 59th Primetime Emmy Awards, an award he would go on to win.
 It was also sent for consideration for Outstanding Writing for a Drama Series.